 1. Silver Labradors Are A Mixed Breed

-The theory is believed due to two reasons:
+This hypothesis is due to two reasons:

 - Weimaraners have a unique silver coat